SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Name Function](./images/9.png)

-In the Source Code you can now probably only a main function containing some skeleton code.
+In the Source Code you can now probably only see a main function containing some skeleton code.
 This function is very important as it will be triggered by any event that we have subscribed to from CCv2!

 # Exercise 3.3 - Subscribe The Function To Events and Bind To APIs